Demand estimation without outside good shares: Appendix

-\begin{proof}[Proof of Theorem \ref{thm:eq_objects}] This result follows from Theorem \ref{thm:eq_objects} and the derivations for the elasticities and markup in Section \ref{sec:standard_BLP}.
-For brevity, we focus on the argument for the own-price elasticity of firm $j=1,\dots,J$, as the argument for cross-price elasticities, markups, or shares are completely analogous.
+\begin{proof}[Proof of Theorem \ref{thm:eq_objects}] This result follows from Theorem \ref{thm:Id_set_expression} and the derivations for the elasticities and markup in Section \ref{sec:standard_BLP}.
+For brevity, we focus on the argument for the own-price elasticity of product $j=1,\dots,J$, as the arguments for the other quantities are completely analogous.

-Consider any $e_{jj}\in\mathcal{E}_{jj}(\tilde{s},x,p)$.
+Consider any $e_{jj}\in\mathcal{E}_{jj}(w)$.
 We show that $e_{jj}$ belongs to the identified set for the own-price elasticity of product $j$ in the BLP model.
-By definition of $\mathcal{E}_{jj}(\tilde{s},x,p)$, there exist $\theta\in\Theta_I(P)$ and $\xi\in\mathcal{U}(\tilde{s},x,p,z;\theta)$ such that $e_{jj}$ satisfies \eqref{eq:elasticity_own2}, i.e., is the own-price elasticity of product $j$ implied by $(\theta,\xi)$.
+By definition of $\mathcal{E}_{jj}(\tilde{s},x,p)$, there exist $\theta\in\Theta_I(P)$ and $\xi\in\mathcal{U}(w;\theta)$ such that $e_{jj}$ satisfies \eqref{eq:elasticity_own2}, i.e., is the own-price elasticity of product $j$ implied by $(\theta,\xi)$.
 It therefore suffices to verify that $(\theta,\xi)$ is a feasible configuration of structural parameters and demand shocks.
-By Theorem \ref{thm:eq_objects}, $\Theta_I(P)$ is precisely the set of parameter values compatible with the BLP model and the data distribution $P$, and for any $\theta\in\Theta_I(P)$, the set $\mathcal{U}(\tilde{s},x,p,z;\theta)$ consists of the demand-shock vectors that rationalize the inside shares under $\theta$.
+By Theorem \ref{thm:Id_set_expression}, $\Theta_I(P)$ is precisely the set of parameter values compatible with the BLP model and the data distribution $P$, and for any $\theta\in\Theta_I(P)$, the set $\mathcal{U}(w;\theta)$ consists of the demand-shock vectors that rationalize the inside shares under $\theta$.
 Hence, $(\theta,\xi)$ is fully compatible with the data and represents a plausible configuration of structural parameters and demand shocks.
 Thus, $e_{jj}$ belongs to the identified set for the own-price elasticity of product $j$ in the BLP model.

 Conversely, let $e_{jj}$ be any value in the identified set for the own-price elasticity of product $j$ in the BLP model.
-According to this model, there exist a structural parameter $\theta$ and a vector of demand shocks $\xi$ that are compatible with the data and rationalize the value $e_{jj}$.
-By Theorem \ref{thm:eq_objects}, this compatibility is equivalent to $\theta\in\Theta_I(P)$ and $\xi\in\mathcal{U}(\tilde{s},x,p,z;\theta)$.
-These conditions, together with the equation for the own-price elasticity in \eqref{eq:elasticity_own2}, are exactly the membership conditions for $e_{jj}\in\mathcal{E}_{jj}(\tilde{s},x,p)$.
+According to this model, there exists a structural parameter $\theta$ and a vector of demand shocks $\xi$ that are compatible with the data and rationalize the value $e_{jj}$.
+By Theorem \ref{thm:Id_set_expression}, this compatibility is equivalent to $\theta\in\Theta_I(P)$ and $\xi\in\mathcal{U}(w;\theta)$.
+These conditions, together with the equation for the own-price elasticity in \eqref{eq:elasticity_own2}, are exactly the membership conditions for $e_{jj}\in\mathcal{E}_{jj}(w)$.
 This establishes the converse and completes the proof. \end{proof}